thsa/datawarrior/README.md

 which include proper platform integration, can be downloaded from https://openmolecules.org/datawarrior/download.html.

+This platform integration for Windows is not (yet) part of this project.
+Explanations and scripts of how to build installers for Linux and Macintosh with proper platform integration can be found in the *linux* and *macosx* directories.

-This platform integration is not (yet) part of this project.
-Thus, if you intend to run *DataWarrior* from self compiled source code and if you don't do the platform integration yourself, then you may still install *DataWarrior* with the official installer and afterwards replace the original datawarrior.jar file with the freshly built one.
+If you intend to run *DataWarrior* from self compiled source code and if you cannot or don't want to do the platform integration yourself, then you may still install *DataWarrior* with the official installer and then replace the original datawarrior_all.jar file with a freshly built one.

-Unfortunately, this does not work on Windows platforms, because a proper platform integration on Windows requires the application to be an .exe file.
-Therefore, on Windows the datawarrior.jar, the application icon and all document icons are embedded in the DataWarrior.exe file as resources.

-Note: The datawarrior.jar file of the platform specific installers are shrunk with *Proguard*, to reduce the datawarrior.jar file size significantly be the removal of unused classes and methods from the byte code.

 ### How to contribute
 Contact the author under the e-mail shown on https://openmolecules.org/about.html